Going Beyond Case Colour & Style

 The thing here is to consider the value of your products, how you want your company to be perceived, and ensuring a consistent brand message.

-Budget – how much money do you have to spend
+How much money do you have to spend on your salesman cases?

 Arguably the most important factor, the budget that you have allocated to sourcing your sales demo cases will obviously have an impact on the best solution available to you.